-If we just want to change the type of trees slightly by requiring that the trees follow the \emph{projectivity constraint} as users we only need to change one flag and \synjax{} will in the background use completely different algorithms that are appropriate for that structure: it will use Kuhlmann's algorithm (\citeyear{kuhlmann-etal-2011-dynamic}) for argmax and variations of Eisner's (\citeyear{eisner-1996-three}) algorithm for other quantities.
-The user does not need to implement those algorithms or even be aware of their specifics, that is all covered by \synjax{}, and can focus on the modeling side of their problem.
+If the user wants only to change slightly the the tree requirements to follow the \emph{projectivity constraint} they only need to change one flag and \synjax{} will in the background use completely different algorithms that are appropriate for that structure: it will use Kuhlmann's algorithm (\citeyear{kuhlmann-etal-2011-dynamic}) for argmax and variations of Eisner's (\citeyear{eisner-1996-three}) algorithm for other quantities.
+The user does not need to implement any of those algorithms or even be aware of their specifics, and can focus on the modeling side of the problem.